🎉 We're happy to announce a new public release ðŸŽ‰

 The interrupt stack is used similarly to the user stack when an interrupt service routine is active.

-For more information, see the section 7.9.12.
+For more information, see section 7.9.12.
 Stack Size Estimation in the TriCore user guide.

 More resources